k8s-gitops/fleet-baseline/README.md

 What is this?

-This is a template for fully compliant Kubernetes Fleet.
+This is a template for fully compliant Kubernetes Fleet on AWS.

 It aims to comply to NIST SP, CIS Docker Image, CIS Kubernetes, CIS Operating System.